hms-dbmi/pic-sure-all-in-one/README.md

 image ID, confirms that httpd is stopped and the frontend rollback tag is staged, then retags and starts the rolled-back Operations, Query, and Gateway services before recreating PSAMA.
 It keeps httpd stopped, retaining the management-write freeze while a backend below the targeted-feed boundary is active.
 Do not restart the public entrypoint until a targeting-capable backend has been restored.
+The rollback health gate uses the legacy Gateway `/system/status` route;
+normal forward startup still requires the v2 banner feed.
 Rollback always keeps the forward database schema; Flyway down-migrations are prohibited.

 - If you would like to connect to a remote database, then run the "Configure Remote MySQL Instance" Jenkins job.
     - You need to provide remote database connection information to "Configure Remote MySQL Instance" Jenkins job